Species-Area Relationship Calculator

 The model also describes expected richness, not the timing of change.
 A newly isolated patch can take years or decades to settle toward the equilibrium richness implied by the equation.
 Similarly, a restored habitat may not instantly gain species just because it has more area.
 Colonization requires time and connectivity.
 For that reason, the calculator works best as a scenario tool, an educational demonstration, or a rough planning aid.
 If a decision has major conservation consequences, field surveys and system-specific models should still guide the final analysis.

-How to use this calculator well
+How to use this species-area calculator well

 Start by entering the best baseline observation you have: a known habitat area and a measured species count for that area.
-Pick a z value that fits the ecosystem, or test several realistic values if you are unsure.
+Choose a z value that fits the ecosystem, or test several realistic values if you are unsure.
 Then enter the new area you want to evaluate.
 The result can help you compare habitat-loss scenarios, restoration targets, or class exercises about scaling and biodiversity.
 The Copy Result button is useful if you want to paste the output into notes, worksheets, or planning documents.

 If you are exploring restoration rather than loss, simply make A₂ larger than A₁.
 Because the curve is sublinear, expansion still helps, but the gains become less dramatic as area gets very large.
 That is one reason conservation often emphasizes preventing fragmentation in the first place.
 Preserving large, continuous habitat can avoid the steep biological costs that emerge when intact areas are broken into smaller pieces.
 Used carefully, the calculator offers a fast and intuitive way to see why area matters so deeply in ecology.

 Enter a known baseline area and species count, choose an exponent for the ecosystem, and then test a new habitat area.
-The result reports the predicted species richness for the new area, along with absolute and percentage change from the baseline observation.
+The result reports the predicted species richness for the new area, along with the absolute and percentage change from the baseline observation.

 Mini-game: Reserve Radius Rush